newrelic/newrelic-flutter-agent/README.md

 agents.
 The New Relic SDKs collect crashes, network traffic, and other information for hybrid apps using native components.

-**NOTE:** This agent SDK is not yet officially supported.
-If you’re interested in participating in our Limited Preview, contact Support or your account representative.

 ## Features